Pronovix/docker-drupal-dev/README.md

 **Replace [YOUR_PROJECT_NAME] with a string that only contains lowercase letters and dashes.
 It must not contain spaces or any special characters.
 Ex.: my_awesome_project**

+### Switching between Composer versions

+You can use the `COMPOSER_VERSION` environment variable to define a specific Composer version that you would like to use.
+For backward-compatibility, by default still _Composer 1 is used by the template until the end of 2021 Q1_.
+If you would like to use Composer 2 you just need to set `COMPOSER_VERSION=2`.

 ## Installing Drupal 8 inside the running PHP container

 ```sh